davidemerson/nnix.com/content/projects/2023-12-tree-farm-home.md

 * Small stuff, like insetting the thresholds on the office doors in the slab, so I don't trip.
 * Medium stuff, like building a plan for an accessible raceway in the slab to make maintenance of the plumbing and electrical easier.
 I don't want to pour this stuff straight into the concrete, I'd rather have it be in conduit so it can be redone as needed without trenching.

+## soil survey
+* You have a soil survey book which features this build site
+* On the ridge, you have "CpD" or Colyer-Trappist complex, at 12-20% slope.
+* Nearer the road, you have "FfE2" (Faywood-Fairmount-Rock outcrop complex, 20-30% slope) and "FdD2" (Faywood silt loam, 12-20% slope)

+### Colyer Series
+(p.
+69 in Soil Survey)
+> "The Colyer series consists of shallow, well drained, slowly permeable doils.
+These soils formed in material weathered from black, fissile shale.
+They are on narrow ridgetops and side slopes in the uplands, mainly in the northern part of the county.
+Slopes range from 12% to 50%.
+The soils are clayey-skeletal, mixed, mesic Lithic Dystrochrepts."

+### Faywood Series
+(p.
+72 in Soil Survey)
+> "The faywood series consists of moderately deep, well drained, moderately slowly permeable or slowly permeable soils.
+These soils formed in material weathered from limestone and mudstone interbeddded with thin layers of calcareous shale.
+They are on narrow ridgetops and side slopes in the uplands.
+Slopes range from 12% to 30%.
+The soils are fine, mixed, mesic Typic Hapludalfs."

+We also have Fairmount associations with the Faywood series indicated on the map,

+> "Fairmont soils have a mollic epipedon and have bedrock at a depth of less than 20 inches."

 # figures
 {{ img(id="/images/cabin_iso_l.png", alt="Isometric left-side view") }}